jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-configuring-a-bucket.rst

 Create a php file with following code.
 First create an AWS.S3 client service, then call the getBucketCors method  and specify the bucket whose CORS configuration you want.

 The only parameter required is the name of the selected bucket.
-If the bucket currently has a CORS configuration, that configuration is returned by Amazon S3 as a `CORSRules object <https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#shape-corsrule>`_.
+If the bucket currently has a CORS configuration, that configuration is returned by Amazon S3 as a
+:aws-php-class: `CORSRules object </api-s3-2006-03-01.html#shape-corsrule>`.

 **Imports**